puppetlabs/device_manager/README.md

 Data type: Hash

-This parameter is specific to devices that use the Puppet Resource API.
+This parameter is optional and specific to devices that use the Puppet Resource API.
+Use either the credentials or URL.

 Specifies the credentials of the device in a HOCON file in `confdir/devices`, and sets that file as the URL of the device in `device.conf`, on the proxy Puppet agent.